 If you miss a scheduled session in the teaching laboratory your tutor will be informed.
-Any student who misses a scheduled practical class must inform the TLT (Diana Passmore) of the reason as soon as possible.
+Any student who misses a scheduled practical class must inform the Teaching Labs Technician of the reason as soon as possible.
 It is a requirement for every student to sign-in on each day of the practical that they attend and it is your responsibility to ensure you have signed-in each day.
-If the whole practical is missed then the Education Manager (Philippa Moss) must be informed.
+If the whole practical is missed then the Education Support Team (undergraduate.studies@materials.ox.ac.uk) must be informed.

 The student must provide appropriate written evidence of a valid reason for either missing the practical session or for failing to submit a report on time.
-Appropriate evidence includes a medical certificate to cover illness (details of the illness need not be specified by the doctor but he or she must state that in their opinion you are/were unfit to attend the practical class / write-up the report by the deadline) or a signed letter from a College Tutor to cover other circumstances.
-Normally no later than one week after the missed session or missed report deadline you should provide one copy of this evidence to the Education Manager (Philippa Moss) and one copy to the TLT (Diana Passmore).
-The latter copy will be passed to the PCO (Prof. Lozano-Perez).
-Subsequently your College will need to present this evidence in any case they might make to the Proctors in respect of missing examinable coursework.
+Appropriate evidence includes a medical certificate to cover illness (details of the illness need not be specified by the doctor but they must state that in their opinion you are/were unfit to attend the practical class / write-up the report by the deadline) or a signed letter from a College Tutor to cover other circumstances.
+Normally no later than one week after the missed session or missed report deadline you should provide one copy of this evidence to the Education Manager and one copy to the Teaching Labs Technician).
+The latter copy will be passed to the PCO (Practical Class Organiser).
+Subsequently your College may need to present this evidence in any case they might make to the Proctors in respect of missing examinable coursework.